BrieucDallemagne/BrieucDallemagne.github.io/engineering.md

 4) Java
 - Java > C
 5) C
-- worst regular programming language that i learned
+- worst regular programming language that Is learned
 - in fact not bad but i still see segfault in my dreams
 6) OZ
 - trauma is still present